aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 ### ContainerSecurityContext
 When configuring the `securityContext` for a container, you can provide values either as string or dict.

-The chart behaviour depends on the type of values provided:
+The generated output depends on the type of values provided:
 - Dict value: The value is used as-is without further processing.
 An empty dict (`{}`) is valid input, too.
 - String value: The chart checks if the string matches a preset name and if it does, returns the corresponding YAML block.
 If it doesn't match a preset name, an error message is returned that lists all presets available.